isabella232/nodejs-verificationcallback-tutorial/readme.md

 }
 ```

 Now I just need to test!
 To do that, I will use [ngrok](https://ngrok.com/ "ngrok"), , which if you havent set up, you'll want to.
-Check out my previous post about ngrok and why I love it: [insert link]
+Check out my [previous post about ngrok](https://www.sinch.com/tutorials/getting-second-number-testing-sinch-callbackswebhooks-ngrok/"previous post about ngrok" and why I love it.

 Start up ngrok: